 “Midget?”
 Scottie was a native New Yorker and had to say something to show that no one threw his father’s son out of a bar.
 “Good luck with your softball team.
 They are good-looking boys.”

 “What’s that supposed to mean?”
-Old Jim’s face tinted red at the contrary insinuation.
+Old Jim’s face tinted red.

 “Nothing.”
 Scottie pointed to the numerous softball trophies on the wall.
 “Looks like you’ve been lucky over the years.”

 “Luck has nothing to do with it.”

 “If you say so.”
 My boss turned to walk out of the bar.